 Year Acquired - 1999

 Size - 141,000 acres

-The Bad River Ranch bison herd is naive to Mycoplasma.
-It has never experienced an outbreak of this disease.
+The Bad River Ranch bison herd is naïve to Mycoplasma.
+The herd is annually vaccinated and has never experienced an outbreak of the disease.